• contact@greenactiontrust.org

 Black Moss Nature Park

-We are working with West Lothian Council to manage and improve the woodlands and peatland in this nature park in Armadale.
+We are working on behalf of West Lothian Council to manage and improve the woodlands and peatland in this nature park in Armadale.

-• Woodland management: remove non-native conifers to encourage native species
+Management of non-native conifers to encourage native species.

 Peatlands are one of the most important natural stores of carbon in Scotland.
 When they are functioning properly, they can also absorb carbon from the environment.
 They are threatened by drying out where they have been drained, and from trees, especially non-native conifers growing.

-The conifers around the High School, and to the other edges of Black Moss to the south and east are producing seeds which have been identified as a risk to the bog.
-These trees have not been managed and are becoming over-large, and they can also be a location for anti-social behaviour.
+The conifers around the High School, and to the other edges of Black Moss to the south and east were producing seeds which have been identified as a risk to the bog.
+These trees had not been managed and were becoming over-large, and have been a location for anti-social behaviour.

-The removal of these conifers would help to open the site making it lighter and more visible.
-Replacing the conifers with native, broadleaved trees will benefit biodiversity, as would allowing the bog edge to develop more naturally.
+By removing these conifers, we open the site up, making it lighter and more visible.
+Replacing the conifers with native, broadleaved trees will benefit biodiversity, as will allowing the bog edge to develop more naturally.

 Building on current habitat management